wmahfoudh/archmallow/docs/backlight.md

 usermod -a -G video user_name
 ````
 ## Part 3
 So far, we solved the privileges problem.
-But rather than directly editing each time the configuration files we will install a simple program called [brillo](https://gitlab.com/cameronnemo/brillo) to do it more simply, install it from the AUR by ``yay -S brillo``
+But rather than directly editing each time the configuration files we will install a small utility called [brillo](https://gitlab.com/cameronnemo/brillo) to do it more simply.
+Get it from the AUR by ``yay -S brillo``

 ``brillo`` can be used this way
 ````console